chat-sdk/chat-sdk-android/README.md

 }
 ```

-If the project is fresh and you want to open the SDK default login activity and see the app flow you need to set the SDK login activity as your launcher activity in the application manifest.
+If the project is fresh and you want to open the SDK default login activity and see the app flow, you need to set the SDK login activity as your launcher activity in the application manifest.
 You can do it by replacing your main activity with this.

 ```
 <activity
-       android:name="com.braunster.chatsdk.activities.ChatSDKLoginActivity"
+       android:name="com.braunster.Chat SDK.activities.Chat SDKLoginActivity"
        android:label="@string/app_name"
        android:screenOrientation="portrait"
-       android:theme="@style/ChatSDKTheme"
+       android:theme="@style/Chat SDKTheme"
        android:windowSoftInputMode="stateHidden|adjustPan"
 >
     <intent-filter>